-1. Do I need a criminal defense lawyer for a misdemeanor charge in Austin?
+1. Do I really need a criminal defense lawyer if I’m charged with a misdemeanor?

 Yes.
 Even misdemeanor charges can result in jail time, fines, probation, and a permanent criminal record.
-A criminal defense lawyer helps protect your rights and may seek reduced charges or dismissal.
+A criminal defense lawyer helps protect your rights, challenge evidence, and seek reduced penalties or dismissal.

-2. What should I do if I’m arrested in Austin or Travis County?
+2. What should I do immediately after being arrested in Texas?

-Remain calm, do not answer questions, and ask to speak with an attorney.
-Do not give a recorded statement or sign documents without legal counsel present.
+Remain silent and ask to speak with an attorney.
+Do not give a recorded statement, answer investigative questions, or sign documents without legal counsel.
+Contact a criminal defense lawyer as soon as possible.

-3. How long does a criminal case take in Austin?
+3. How long does a criminal case take in Houston?

-The length of a criminal case varies based on the charge, court schedule, and whether the case goes to trial.
+The length of a criminal case depends on the charge, court schedule, and whether the case goes to trial.
 Some cases resolve in weeks, while others may take several months or longer.

 4. Can criminal charges be dismissed before trial?

-5. Will an arrest or charge stay on my criminal record forever?
+5. Will a criminal charge stay on my record forever?

 Not always.
-Certain cases may qualify for expunction or record sealing (order of nondisclosure) under Texas law, depending on the case outcome.
+Some cases may qualify for expunction or record sealing (order of nondisclosure) under Texas law.
+Eligibility depends on the type of charge and case outcome.

 6. What is the difference between a felony and a misdemeanor in Texas?

-Misdemeanors are less serious but can still involve jail time and fines.
-Felonies carry more severe penalties, including prison sentences and long-term legal consequences.
+Misdemeanors are less severe but can still result in jail time and fines.
+Felonies carry more serious penalties, including prison time and long-term consequences such as loss of civil rights.

-7. What happens if I have an outstanding warrant in Austin?
+7. What happens if I have an outstanding warrant?

 An outstanding warrant allows law enforcement to arrest you at any time.
-Addressing a warrant proactively with an attorney may prevent unexpected arrest and allow for controlled resolution.
+Addressing a warrant proactively with an attorney can often prevent unexpected arrest and allow for controlled resolution.

 8. Should I talk to the police if I believe I’m under investigation?